antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/tarfile.rst

    be done on the file.
 If given, *fileobj* may be any object that has a :meth:`read` or :meth:`write` method (depending on the *mode*). *bufsize* specifies the blocksize and defaults to ``20 * 512`` bytes.
-Use this variant in combination with e.g. ``sys.stdin``, a socket file object or a tape device.
-However, such a :class:`TarFile` object is limited in that it does not allow random access, see :ref:`tar-examples`.
+Use this variant in combination with e.g. ``sys.stdin``, a socket :term:`file object` or a tape device.
+However, such a :class:`TarFile` object is limited in that it does not allow to be accessed randomly, see :ref:`tar-examples`.
 The currently possible modes:

    +-------------+--------------------------------------------+